prashantgawali/helloprashant/TREC-2013-API-Specifications.md

 + `num_results`: number of hits to return
 + `runtag`: runtag to use (from `trec_eval` output format)

-### Search Results Specifications
+### Search Result Specification

-If you're familiar with Thrift, the search results have the following specifications:
+The search API returns a list of results.
+Each result has the following Thrift specification:

 ```
 struct TResult {